sargent88/BE-MERN-app/README.md

 You will need a Google Maps API key.
 Create an API key and add it locally to your repo in a `.env` file (called `GOOGLE_API_KEY`).

+You will also need a MongoDB.
+Create a DB and add you connection string to your repo in a `.env` file (called `MONGODB_URI`)

 To start the application, run:

 ```